-The Gherkin is the nickname given to the building that is at 30 St Mary Axe in the City of London.
-It is a commerical skyscraper with a modern design that opened in 2004.
+The Gherkin is the nickname given to the 30 St Mary Axe building in the City of London.
+It is a commercial skyscraper with a modern design that opened in 2004.
 Personally, I am a big fan of its modern style.

-The Gherkin as 41 floors.
-On the 40th floor is the Iris Bar and the Helix Restaurant.
+The Gherkin has 41 floors.
+On the 40th floor are the Iris Bar and the Helix Restaurant.
 Friday and Saturday nights at the Iris Bar are Apertivo time.
 Cocktails and snacks are served with awesome sunset views.